 February 25, 1987

 When I graduated in 1977, there was a surplus of nurses, followed by a shortage the next year.
-My first hospital imported nurses from South Africa and Canada to solve their shortage problem.
-The 1987 graduating interns became excellent employees.
+The first hospital where I worked imported nurses from South Africa and Canada to solve their staffing problem.

 I am happy to report the 1987 graduating interns of this refresher program became excellent employees.